WHY SPONSORSHIP STRATEGY?

 Clarity.

-Strategy helps marketers clearly articulate the reason for engaging in the sponsorship and enables them to judge whether that reason supports business goals.
+Strategy helps marketers clearly articulate the reason for the sponsorship and enables them to judge whether that reason supports business goals.
 This is the “why” of sponsorship.
-Enhancing brand image or promoting sales to a target audience could be two such reasons moving the business forwardSponsoring an auto race because the CEO likes auto racing may be a clear reason, but it’s unlikely to positively impact the business if that’s the only reason.
+Enhancing brand image or promoting sales to a target audience could be two such reasons for moving the business forwardSponsoring an auto race because the CEO likes auto racing may be a clear reason, but it’s unlikely to positively impact the business if that’s the only reason.

 Planning.

 Once the “why” is identified, a plan can be built around it.
 It’s the roadmap that takes the sponsor from Point A to Point B. A sponsorship designed to enhance brand image will need a PR plan, an event activation plan, and a measurement plan to evaluate it.
-It drives conversations about the personnel and resources needed as well as the timing / sequencing necessary.
+It drives conversations about the personnel and resources needed as well as the timing/sequencing necessary.

 Execution.